-Now you will do this for the Dexcom CGM receiver:
+Now you will do this for the Dexcom CGM receiver using a usb cable:

 '''

-$ openaps device add <my_dexcom_name> dexcom
+$ openaps device add cgm dexcom

 '''

 Note this step is not required if you are using a Medtronic CGM.
 The pump serves as the receiver and all of the pumping and glucose functionality are contained in the same openaps device.